 This is for activating the lives of residents of Ukrainian cities and villages

 We are looking for initiatives designed with the needs of the local community in mind.
 They should answer the question of where to spend weekday evenings, add new locations on the cultural map, create opportunities for creativity and advancement.
 As regional cities and villages have less developed infrastructure, we prioritise their applications.

-This is for organisations that define the cultural life of their cities or villages
+This is for non-governmental organisations that define the cultural life of their cities or villages

 Grants support organisations that matter to the local art scene: provide them with opportunities to work more effectively and intensely.
-Libraries, art centres, museums, art centres, and hobby groups can purchase the equipment to carry out a new project or elevate their everyday activities.
+Non-governmental organisations working in the sphere of culture can purchase the equipment to carry out a new project or elevate their everyday activities.

-This is for purchasing the tools that will help you carry out several important projects
+This is for purchasing facilities that will help you carry out several important projects

 Opt for multifunctional pieces that will come in handy in carrying out your big ideas for years.
 For example, a projector you will use when holding open-air film screenings in the summer and when hosting cinema history talks indoors in the winter.